stride3d/stride-docs/en/contributors/website/github-actions.md

     GH --> URLG[GitHub Pages site]
 ```

 `master` is the default branch and the target for pull requests. **Nothing is deployed from `master` automatically.** A deployment happens only when work is merged from `master` into `staging` or `release`, which is what makes those two branches the release control points.
+Optionally, a maintainer can run any of the workflows manually from the **Actions** tab.

 ## Who can run these workflows